vectordotdev/vector/changelog.d/README.md

 - enhancement: A change that is enhancing existing functionality in a user perceivable way.
 - fix: A change that is fixing a bug.

+#### Fragment contents

+When fragments are rendered in the changelog, each fragment becomes an item in a markdown list.
+For this reason, when creating the content in a fragment, the format must be renderable as a mardown list.

+As an example, separating content with markdown header syntax should be avoided, as that will render as a heading in the main changelog and not the list.
+Instead, separate content with newlines.

 ### Breaking changes

 When using the type 'breaking' to add notes for a breaking change, these should be more verbose than